GUITAR FRET PRESS / WORKSTATION

 The workstation is fully assembled and tested before dispatch.
 The modular elements are easily separated and this requires a small amount of re-assembly before use.
 Full instructions on assembly and use are included.

-Universal Guitar Workstation - Dismantled for shipping
+Modular Guitar Workstation - Dismantled for shipping

 The press frame is supplied on a sub-base as part of the modular assembly.
 It can also be separately removed from the sub-base whilst allowing the workstation base to remain in position on the workbench.
 This is useful when the press itself isn't required for longer periods and also simplifies storage of the press.